lucastorri/http-collect-all/README.md

 **[dnsproxy](https://code.google.com/p/marlon-tools/source/browse/tools/dnsproxy/dnsproxy.py)** is a simple DNS proxy server with support for wildcard hosts.
 The line above will get the current DNS in use by your system and proxy it.
 For convenience, there is a copy of **dnsproxy** available on the `dns` directory.

+Finally, change your network settings to user `127.0.0.1` as your DNS server.

 ### Firewall rules